 Dr David Starkey was described in the BBC This Week blurb as “talking about the new puritanism at the top”.
 He drew attention to the complete revolution of values in 21st century Britain.
 “In the last twenty years we have had a revolution by stealth, not in our streets but in our values, as a generation brought up with no rules and no religion has lurched with quasi-religious fervour into a puritanical groupthink where debate is stifled and difference of opinion cannot be tolerated.
 Everywhere it is back to the Middle Ages.
 In the Universities, no platforming is a heresy trial without a stake.
 In law, the uncovering of historic sex abuse has turned from due process into a witch craze.
 Accusation proves guilt, every victim must be believed.
 This is Salem.
 In politics too there is a new pseudo-religious intensity.
 Pro-Trump and anti-Trump, Remainer and Brexiteer confront each other in a sort of holy war, while in the Labour Party, Jeremy Corbyn – JC – plays the messiah, and Momentum presents itself as a cross between the Jesuits and the Knights Templar.”
 He then compared this revolution to the English Puritan Revolution and the English Civil War.
 “The last time that religion so dominated politics was in the Puritan revolution, which led to civil war, the abolition of Parliament and military dictatorship”, concluding with: “Welcome to the millennials’ millennium.”

 Leaving aside his dubious assertion about ‘the last time’ and his selective choice of timing, he did not explain that the origin of religious warfare after the European Reformation was Roman Catholic officialdom’s attempt to hold on to its civil and religious power in a bloody counter-Reformation.
 Rather, the Puritan revolution he decries gave us Parliamentary democracy, and the statue of the military “dictator” to which he refers stands prominently outside the Houses of Parliament, commemorating the father of Parliamentary democracy – the godly Oliver Cromwell.
-This Puritan revolution gave to the world modern Parliamentary democracy, the right of private judgment and the freedom of thought and religion – now threatened by the new secular puritanism.
+This Puritan revolution gave to the world modern Parliamentary democracy, the right of private judgment and the freedom of thought and religion – now threatened by the new secular puritanism and political correctness.

 Starkey added: “There has been a moral revolution.
 ‘I’m gay’ is now practically compulsory.
 There has been a complete revolution of values between the sexes.
 The unmentionable has become enforcable.
 There has been genuine inversions of moral values.”
 He is describing secular repentance, that control freakery which disdains toleration and seeks endorsement by enforcement.